Caceresenzo/idea/README.md

 HTML parser and renderer.

-## Chrome prenium Medium blog remover
+## Chrome premium Medium blog remover

-Chrome extension that remove all Prenium Link of Medium Blog in google search.
+Chrome extension that remove all premium links of Medium Blog in google search.